How to Title Different Sections of Your Resume

-2 years ago • 11 min read
+3 years ago • 14 min read

 Table of contents

-• Use standard resume section titles
+Why do resume section titles matter?

 Essential resume sections and titles

-Each section describes a major component of your professional history — be it education, work experience, skills, or awards.
+Each resume section title describes a major component of your professional history — be it education, work experience, skills, or awards.
 What particular sections you decide to showcase on your resume will depend on your industry, level of seniority, and the position that you’re applying for, but there are a few key sections all resumes should include.

 Resume header